Lambda2 Sculptoris

 Lambda2 Sculptoris is an orange-hued star in the southern constellation of Sculptor.
 On dark nights it is faintly visible to the naked eye, having an apparent visual magnitude of +5.90.
-Based upon an annual parallax shift of 9.63 mas as measured from Earth, it is located roughly 340 light-years from the Sun.
+Based upon an annual parallax shift of 9.63 mas as measured from Earth, it is located at a distance of 331 light-years.
 It has a relatively large proper motion, advancing 0.273 arcsecond per year across the sky.